Sign In / Sign Out

 Having up-to-date and valid assessment plans is critical to providing accurate data needed for curricular improvement.
 A well developed and descriptive assessment plan has the added benefit of outlining a program's outcomes for faculty and students.
 Plan elements currently in the UOEEE Assessment Portal, include elements required by the Arizona Board of Regents covering learning outcomes, concepts, competencies, assessment methods, and measures.
 The following is a brief description of these plan elements in addition to others required for both new programs and certificates along with a link to additional resources specific to that plan element from the UOEEE Canvas site.
 Completed sample plans can be found on the UOEEE's Canvas site under the Sample Plans/Report module.

-Mission Statement: A program mission statement explains the purpose and value of the program.
+Mission Statement: A program mission statement explains the purpose and values of the program.
 It demonstrates the way it serves students and supports the university mission.
 Canvas Link

 Program Goals: Program goals are broad statements that extend the mission statement.
 Program goals can explain the expectations of the curriculum or co-curriculum and often operationalize the mission statement as well as how programs support the university mission.
 Canvas Link